slcassidy/HW13-ELK-Stack/README.md

 Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
 - _What aspect of security do load balancers protect?_
-  - @@Load balancer prevents VM overload as it spreads the load among multipule VMs.
-There is also a health probe that verifies that the VMs can handle the volume of requests.@@
+  + Load balancer prevents VM overload as it spreads the load among multipule VMs.
+There is also a health probe that verifies that the VMs can handle the volume of requests.
 - _What is the advantage of a jump box?_
-  - **It locks down the entry point for admin tasks as all commands must connect through the jumpbox.
+  + It locks down the entry point for admin tasks as all commands must connect through the jumpbox.
 A JumpBox is a single entry point vs allowing admin commands directly on each VM**

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **webservers** and system **logs**.
 - _What does Filebeat watch for?_
-  -**Collects log files from specific files of interest about the file system**
+  + Collects log files from specific files of interest about the file system
 - _What does Metricbeat record?_
   + Collects machine metric logs